Darlington railway station: Tees Valley Metro

 Starting in 2006, Darlington was mentioned within the Tees Valley Metro scheme.
-This was a plan to upgrade the Tees Valley Line and sections of the Esk Valley Line and Durham Coast Line to provide a faster and more frequent service across the North East of England.
-In the initial phases the services would have been heavy rail mostly along existing alignments with new additional infrastructure and rolling stock.
-The later phase would have introduced tram-trains to allow street running and further heavy rail extensions, and there was suggestions to have the metro extend west to Bishop Auckland from Darlington.
+This was a plan to upgrade the Tees Valley line, and sections of the Esk Valley line and Durham Coast Line, to provide a faster and more frequent service across the North East of England.
+In the initial phases, the services would have been heavy rail mostly along existing alignments, with new additional infrastructure and rolling stock.
+The later phase would have introduced tram-trains, to allow street running and further heavy rail extensions; there were suggestions to have the metro extended west to Bishop Auckland from Darlington.

 Darlington was a major part of the scheme and so had some of the largest proposed improvements.
-To reduce the need for local services to cross the East Coast Main Line, two new eastern platforms would have been created.
-The new platforms would be connected to the main building by a new footbridge and lifts, and the existing car parking places that would have been lost with the new platforms would be replaced at a similar distance from the station.
+To reduce the need for local services to cross the East Coast Main Line (ECML), two new eastern platforms would have been created.
+The new platforms would be connected to the main building by a new footbridge and lifts; the existing car parking places that would have been lost with the new platforms would be replaced at a similar distance from the station.
 A new entrance, including pick-up/drop-off facilities, was considered on the eastern side.
-Furthermore, release of track capacity on the ECML to allow more trains to run from Darlington to York and Newcastle and improved service to Saltburn (1–2 to 4 trains per hour) and new rolling stock were proposed.
+Furthermore, release of track capacity on the ECML to allow more trains to run from Darlington to York and Newcastle, with an improved service to Saltburn; (Note: From one/two to four trains per hour.) new rolling stock was also proposed.
 While unclear and never having concrete plans, street-running trams to Darlington town centre were also proposed in a future phase of the Metro.

-However, due to a change in government in 2010 and the 2008 financial crisis, the project was ultimately shelved.
-Several stations eventually got their improvements and there is a possibility of improved rolling stock and services in the future which may affect Darlington.
+However, due to the 2008 financial crisis and a change in government in 2010, the project was ultimately shelved.
+Several stations were eventually improved, with a possibility of improved rolling stock and services in the future.